Autistic Self Advocacy Network: Work with Sesame Workshop

 In 2015, ASAN worked with Sesame Workshop to create an autistic character for Sesame Street, named Julia.
 In August 2019, ASAN announced it had ended its partnership with Sesame Street after it began to associate with Autism Speaks.
-ASAN described the materials produced is association with Autism Speaks as "incredibly harmful information [mixed] with useful information with little to no distinction", including theories and narratives about autism that are not scientifically supported, and medical advice not backed by scientific research.
+ASAN described the materials produced by association with Autism Speaks as "incredibly harmful information [mixed] with useful information with little to no distinction", including theories and narratives about autism that are not scientifically supported, and medical advice not backed by scientific research.
 ASAN reports that it discussed the harmful implications of these ideas with the producers of Sesame Street, and that the producers acknowledged that the ideas were harmful but would not reconsider their collaboration with Autism Speaks.

 Opposition to Kevin and Avonte's Law

 ASAN opposed Kevin and Avonte's Law, which would have provided money to fight wandering behavior in autistic children.
-ASAN was originally neutral, but after several modifications were made, including an amendment that would have allowed for the installation of tracking devices on people with disabilities, ASAN and several other disabilities rights groups opposed the proposed law over privacy concerns.
+ASAN was originally neutral, but after several modifications were made, including an amendment that would have allowed for the installation of tracking devices on people with disabilities, ASAN and several other disability rights groups opposed the proposed law over privacy concerns.
 Additionally, Ne'eman said that "The use of the 'wandering' label on adults will enable abuse and restrict the civil rights of Americans with Disabilities" and that it would "make it easier for school districts and residential facilities to justify restraint and seclusion in the name of treatment."
 As a result, Congress did not pass Kevin and Avonte's Law.
-Later, a revised version of Kevin and Avonte's Law passed which did not include the language ASAN had objected to.
+Later, a revised version of Kevin and Avonte's Law was passed which did not include the language ASAN had objected to.